 Common Name: Pale Bastard Toadflax

-Comandra pallida is a Perennial up to 0.40 metres tall.
+Comandra pallida is a perennial plant that can grow up to 0.40 metres tall.

 There is a report that the plant can be toxic to mammals.